whintzen/WorkDay-Scheduler/README.md

 ## Instructions

-In localhost, right click on the `index.html` file and open in browser.
-Once the WorkDay-Scheduler app is rendered in the browser, enter your workday schedule into each timeslot text area.

-To view the [Deployed](https://whintzen.github.io/Weather-Dashboard/index.html) App, you can clicked on `Deployed` which will open the App in Github.
-Once the WorkDay-Scheduler app is rendered in the browser, enter your workday schedule into each timeslot text area.
+To view the [Deployed](https://whintzen.github.io/WorkDay-Scheduler/index.html) App, you can clicked on `Deployed` which will open the App in Github.
+Once the WorkDay-Scheduler app is rendered in the browser, enter your workday schedule into the timeslot text area and click on the `save` button.
+Please note, if you open the browser after 9 AM, any time slots prior to your current time will be `greyed` out.
+Current time will be `blue` and future time will be `purple`.
+Once you have saved a work schedule, `right` click and open the `inspect`.
+On the menu option, go to `Application` and `Local Storage` and the entries you have saved is displayed in Local Storage.

 Check out the [Home Page ScreenShot](https://github.com/whintzen/WorkDay-Scheduler/blob/master/images/Screenshot-Home.png), and [Local Storage ScreenShot](https://github.com/whintzen/WorkDay-Scheduler/blob/master/images/Screenshot-Local-Storage.png) of what the App looks like.